djalbat/occam-open-cli/README.md

 ## Introduction

-The `open` command line tool will leverage [Git](https://git-scm.com/) to provide similar functionality to [npm](https://www.npmjs.com/), but for Occam projects.
+The `open` command line tool will provide similar functionality to [npm](https://www.npmjs.com/), but for Occam packages.

-Although a remote service would be needed, there is no intention to hold source code remotely.
-This is what is meant by leveraging Git.
-Package names would mirror repository names although the treatment of package names will be case insensitive.
+A package would likely be defined P=(V,Z,H) where V is the version, Z is a the zip file containing the files and H≡H(Z) is the hash of Z.

 ## Installation